 • Preheat the oven to 350F.
 Line a cookie sheet with parchment paper, and if you have one, I recommend using an air bake pan to minimize browning.

 • Bake the cookies for 9-10 minutes, which is about the time that the cookies should *just* lose their sheen on top.
-They shouldn't be golden on the edges yet.
+They shouldn't be golden brown on the edges yet.
 You want to keep them soft.

 • In a medium bowl, whip together the butter, confectioner's sugar, milk, and vanilla, for about 1 minute on medium speed with a hand mixer, until fluffy and light.